acheeseye/ai-playing-checkers/README.md

 - [x] Currently working on implementing king movements and debugging transformation.
 (1/26, JH)
 - [ ] ~~Currently working on implementing multijumping.~~ (1/29, JH)
 - [x] Currently working on implementing mouse click based GUI (1/31, JH)
-- Here's a maybe helpful chart for all the playable positions:
+- Here's a maybe **NOT** helpful chart for all the playable positions (new class uses a different board):

 |P|L|A|Y|A|B|L|E|
 |---|---|---|---|---|---|---|---|